IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-04/location-summary.rst

-      Changes to this element have been made to allow any number of administrative levels to be reported (as opposed to only two in versions 1.0x) and for accurate encoding of these areas according to recognised vocabularies.
+      Changes to this element have been made to allow any number of administrative levels to be reported (as opposed to only two in versions up to 1.03) and for accurate encoding of these areas according to recognised vocabularies.

       Where possible, it is encouraged to include information on every